Experiment

 Prompt Mirror

 Paste a rough prompt and apply rules to make it clearer - add a role, strip hedging, set an output format.
-No AI, just structure.
+No AI, just structure (the way your instruction is organized so an AI understands it better).

 Best for